 - Online MedEd – a series of free lectures online aimed at review for medical students in their third year.
 I find most of their stuff to be too surface level for shelf but, as always, it’s best for the first 2 weeks of any rotation.
 It actually follows Pestana really well for the Surgery lectures so I recommend getting those two done first!
 I also did the GI and Renal lectures from OME.

-- NMS Casebook – I believe there’s a new edition out now but I used the older one.
+- NMS Casebook – I believe there’s a new edition out now (Amazon) but I used the older one and it worked fine (Amazon).
 I thought this was a great resource for the shelf exam, especially since I hadn’t had Medicine yet.
 I skipped over the procedural steps but read everything else.
 This book was longer but much more in depth.
 I read it twice for the shelf exam and thought it was one of the best for the shelf.

 - UW Qbank – I thought the Surgery questions were slightly easier than the shelf exam.
 A lot of them asked information covered in Pestana, which is great for solidifying that knowledge but not enough for the shelf exam.
 There was no way I had enough time to do all of the medicine questions so I decided to focus on GI, pulmonary, and renal.
 I’m glad I did because on the exam there were a decent amount of questions that were related to those topics.